 Hi friends!
-It is Allison and here are some ways I incorporate comprehensible input based activities in my deskless Spanish classes, as well as adaptations for distance learning during this crazy time.
-You can see all of my posts for distance learning here.
-We can make it to the end friends!
-It is the home stretch!
+It is Allison and here are some ways I incorporate comprehensible input-based activities in my deskless Spanish classes, as well as adaptations for distance learning during this crazy time.

 Special Person Interviews